danforthcenter/plantcv/docs/outputs.md

     - 'int' or 'float'
     - 'list' or 'tuple'
     - 'bool'
+    - 'NoneType'
     - 'dict'

 * value: The data itself.
-Make sure the data type of value matches the datatyp stated in "datatype".
+Make sure the data type of value matches the data type stated in "datatype".

 * label:  The label for each value, which will be useful when the data is a frequency table (e.g. hues).